radar/ryanbigg.com/_posts/2021-07-27-on-coding-tests.markdown

 I've even made the [codebase from that screencast series completely open source](https://github.com/radar/twist-v2).

+I'm also responsible for maintaining the [12th-most-downloaded Ruby Gem -- i18n](https://github.com/ruby-i18n/i18n).
+Yeah, this is code that I've (unlikely) written or (likely) vetted & approved that's _probably running in your Rails application right now_.

 But no, these things don't count for _anything_ in the interview process.
 Maybe I've gone too far down the path of tying my self-worth up in these things.
 The way I feel is: if you don't value these things I've _already done_, then you do not value me.

 ---